pulumi/pulumi-tf-provider-boilerplate/README.md

     "foo_something_else": {Tok: makeResource(mainMod, "SomethingElse")},
     ```

-1. **Add data source mappings:** For each data source in the provider, add an entry in the `DataSources` property of the `tfbridge.ProviderInfo`, e.g.:
+2. **Add data source mappings:** For each data source in the provider, add an entry in the `DataSources` property of the `tfbridge.ProviderInfo`, e.g.:

     ```go
-    "foo_something":      {Tok: makeDataSource(mainMod, "getSomething")},
+    // Note the 'get' prefix for data sources "foo_something":      {Tok: makeDataSource(mainMod, "getSomething")},
     "foo_something_else": {Tok: makeDataSource(mainMod, "getSomethingElse")},
     ```

-1. **Add documentation mapping (sometimes needed):**  If the upstream provider's repo is not a part of the `terraform-providers` GitHub organization, specify the `GitHubOrg` property of `tfbridge.ProviderInfo` to ensure that documentation is picked up by the codegen process, and that attribution for the upstream provider is correct, e.g.:
+4. **Add documentation mapping (sometimes needed):**  If the upstream provider's repo is not a part of the `terraform-providers` GitHub organization, specify the `GitHubOrg` property of `tfbridge.ProviderInfo` to ensure that documentation is picked up by the codegen process, and that attribution for the upstream provider is correct, e.g.:

     ```go
     GitHubOrg: "foo",
     ```

-1. **Add provider configuration overrides (not typically needed):** Pulumi's Terraform bridge automatically detects configuration options for the upstream provider.
-However, in rare cases these settings may need to be overrideen, e.g. if we want to change an environment variable default from `API_KEY` to `FOO_API_KEY`.
+5. **Add provider configuration overrides (not typically needed):** Pulumi's Terraform bridge automatically detects configuration options for the upstream provider.
+However, in rare cases these settings may need to be overridden, e.g. if we want to change an environment variable default from `API_KEY` to `FOO_API_KEY`.
 Examples of common uses cases:

     ```go
     "additional_required_parameter": {},